What is the Beverley Taylor Sorenson Arts Learning Program?

-Beverley’s dedication to the arts was strong, her love and concern for children was equally strong and was the driving force behind her efforts with Art Works for Kids.
+Beverley’s dedication to the arts was strong, her love and concern for children was equally strong as was the driving force behind her efforts with Art Works for Kids.
 She raised eight children of her own, and now has numerous grandchildren.
 She graduated from the University of Utah with a teaching certificate, and taught kindergarten in a Quaker school in New York.
 As a young woman, Beverley also served as the children’s music coordinator for her church.

 For many years, Beverley was concerned about the lack of arts education in Utah schools, particularly elementary schools.
 She recognized both the lack of resources dedicated to teacher training in arts education, and the lack of legislative funding for school-based arts programs.